Inflammation of the plantar fascia at the attachment to the heel bone – Step 4

 Sinding-Larsens desease – Step 2

-The treatment primarily involves relieving the pain.
-For smaller children, this ‘treatment’ is perfectly adequate and sporting activity can be resumed gently once the pain has subsided.
-If relief is given shortly after the onset of symptoms, the relief period is usually short.
-The following rehabilitation programme will cover the needs of the vast majority of children with patellar tendon overuse symptoms (Osgood-Schlatter).
-Older teenagers who play elite sports can benefit from the adult rehabilitation programme.
+Treatment primarily involves rest.
+For younger children, this ‘treatment’ is entirely sufficient, and sporting activities can be resumed gradually once the pain has subsided.
+If rest is taken shortly after the onset of symptoms, the rest period is usually short.
+The following rehabilitation programme will meet the needs of the vast majority of children with symptoms of overuse of the patellar tendon (Osgood-Schlatter disease).
+Older teenagers who participate in elite sports may find it beneficial to follow the rehabilitation programme for adults.

 The time values indicate the time spent on stretching, coordination and strength training for each hour trained.
 The time spent on stretching, coordination and strength training can be changed according to training options and individual needs.